Search by BreedSearch Breeders by South Carolina

 About Briar Ridge Kennels

-For over forty four years, Briar Ridge Kennels has been raising Drahthaars.
+For over forty five years, Briar Ridge Kennels has been raising Drahthaars.
 We have developed what we believe to be the finest line of gun dogs for the foot hunter in the United States.
 We sell Drahthaars all over North and Central America for quail, grouse, pheasant, ducks,dove and woodcocks.

 There are many more photos on the web site as well as additional information.